Kristers Gudļevskis: Return to Europe

-As an impending restricted free agent with the Islanders and his NHL career stalled after five seasons in North America, Gudļevskis opted to return home by agreeing to a one-year deal with former club Dinamo Riga of the KHL on 21 June 2018.
+An impending restricted free agent with the Islanders and his NHL prospects stalling after five seasons in North America, Gudļevskis opted to return home, agreeing to a one-year deal with former club Dinamo Riga of the KHL on 21 June 2018.
 He was released on 1 October 2019, after posting a 3.45 GAA and a .863 save percentage in just nine games.

 On 2 December 2019, he signed a contract with the Fischtown Pinguins of the Deutsche Eishockey Liga (DEL).

 On 8 October 2020, Gudļevskis signed a one-year contract with EC VSV of the ICE Hockey League.

 On 6 February 2021, he signed with HC Slovan Bratislava of the Slovak Extraliga, and then extended his contract with the team on 10 May.

 On 1 January 2022, Gudļevskis joined Brynäs IF of the Swedish Hockey League (SHL) until the end of the 2021–22 season.

 On 13 June 2022, Gudļevskis signed a one-year contract with Modo Hockey of HockeyAllsvenskan.
+Gudļevskis had an impressive season with Modo Hockey, posting a 1.88 GAA in 39 regular season games with the club, and also helped lead the team win the league, promoting them to the SHL for the following season.

+A free agent, Gudļevskis left Modo after securing a two-year contract with his former club, the Fischtown Pinguins of the DEL, on 16 May 2023.

+At 2024 with his hockey club Fischtown Pinguins lost the final game and get a vice-champion title of Deutsche Eishockey Liga.

 International play

 Gudļevskis became the starting goaltender for Team Latvia in the 2013 IIHF World Championship after original starter Edgars Masaļskis could not recover game form coming from injury.
 He registered a 2–2 win-loss record and was named one of the tournament's three best players for Team Latvia.

 On 7 January 2014, Gudļevskis was named to the Latvian national team roster for the Sochi 2014 Winter Olympics.
 Latvia entered the qualification playoff stage ranked as one of the lowest seeds (ahead of only Norway), amassing no points in group play.
 In the second round, Gudļevskis got the start in the matchup against reigning Olympic champions Canada, despite the Latvian team upsetting Switzerland earlier with Masaļskis.

 In what was expected to be a routine victory for the Canadian squad, the Latvian team responded with an early equalizer and managed to stay alive behind Gudļevskis' goaltending (saving 55 of 57 shots he faced) until late into the third period, eventually falling in a 2–1 loss.
 Gudļevskis was praised, especially in Canadian media and sports commentary, for his performance in the quarter-final against the Canadian national team.

+Gudlevskis was the backup goaltender for the Latvia at the 2023 IIHF World Championship, in which Latvia made history, winning a bronze medal, Latvia's first ever IIHF World Championship medal.
+Although he dressed for a majority of the team's games, he did not play in any.